matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 >  - `nonce`: a sequentially incrementing counter which indicates the transaction number from the account.
 >  - `value`: amount of ETH to transfer from sender to recipient (denominated in WEI, where 1ETH equals 1e+18wei).
 >  - `data`: optional field to include arbitrary data.
 >  - `gasLimit`: the maximum amount of gas units that can be consumed by the transaction.
-The EVM(opens in a new tab)↗ specifies the units of gas required by each computational step.
+The EVM specifies the units of gas required by each computational step.
 >  - `maxPriorityFeePerGas`: the maximum price of the consumed gas to be included as a tip to the validator.
 >  - `maxFeePerGas`: the maximum fee per unit of gas willing to be paid for the transaction (inclusive of baseFeePerGas and maxPriorityFeePerGas).